TriveFra/lotto-td/README.md

 # Lotto-td

 Lotto is a program that simulates Italian Lotto (a game similar to Bingo).
+It is created as part of the TomorrowDevs Python Learning Path.
 The different branches represent subsequent levels of development, LP-1 being the simplest version, LP-3 the latest and feature-richest.